safa-abidi/smart-contracts-petshop/README.md

 Migrations are scripts that help deploy and manage smart contracts on a blockchain, facilitating the development and updating of decentralized applications. <br/>
 So we create a file named [2_deploy_contracts.js](https://github.com/safa-abidi/smart-contracts-petshop/blob/main/migrations/2_deploy_contracts.js) in migrations directory <br/>

-Before we can migrate our contract Adoption to the blockchain, we need to download **Ganache**
+Before we can migrate our contract Adoption to the blockchain, we need to download **Ganache**.

+Those are our initial blocks in Ganache:
 ![Ganache](/Images/Ganache.png "Ganache") <br/>